Chvxt3r/MyHackTools/External/Web/SQLI.md

 # SQLI TTP's

 ## Detection (Identify locations where the user input is not properly sanitized)
-Use one of the below characters or it's URL encoded version and see if the page changes or otherwise errors out.
+Use one or a combination of the below characters or it's URL encoded version and see if the page changes or otherwise errors out.

 |Payload|URL Encoded|
 |-------|-----------|